cocos2d/creator_to_cocos2dx/README.md

 * `Slider`
 * `Toggle`
 * `ToggleGroup`
+* `PageView`: background can not work correctly, should modify cocos2d-x PageView codes in future

 Supporting JavaScript scripts would be overkill.
 If you need JavaScript scripting support, just use Creator.